revec/VectorBench/README.md

 # Building and running benchmarks

-Use the convenience script run_bench.sh to run any benchmark of your choosing or entire suites.
+Use the convenience script run_bench.sh to build and/or run any benchmark of your choosing or entire suites.
 You need to set the following environment variables to point to the compilers, flags, config files etc. that you want to use during building and running the benchmarks.

 * CC - C Compiler binary